Support our work by becoming our Patron! Learn More

 Deep cleaning: intensive or specialized cleaning undertaken in guest rooms or public areas, often conducted according to a special schedule or on a special project basis.

-Area inventory List: A list of all items within a particular area that need cleaning by or attention of housekeeping personal.
+Area inventory List: A list of all items within a particular area that need cleaning by or the attention of housekeeping personnel.

-Frequency Schedule: A schedule that indicate how often each item on an area to be cleaned or maintained.
+Frequency Schedule: A schedule that indicates how often each item in an area is to be cleaned or maintained.

-Non - Recycled inventories : Those items in stock that are consumed or used up during the course of routine housekeeping operations.
-Non-recycled inventories including cleaning supplies, small equipment items, guest supplies etc.
+Non-recycled inventories: Those items in stock that are consumed or used up during routine housekeeping operations.
+Non-recycled inventories including cleaning supplies, small equipment items, guest supplies, etc.

-Recycled inventories: Those items in stock that have relatively limited useful lives but are sued over and over in housekeeping operations.
-Eg: Linen, uniforms, major machines etc and guest rentable objects.
+Recycled inventories: Those items in stock that have relatively limited useful lives but are used over and over in housekeeping operations.
+Eg: Linen, uniforms, major machines, etc, and guest rentable objects.

 Par Number: A multiple of the standard quantity of a particular inventory item that represents the quantity of the item that must be on hand to support daily routine housekeeping operations.

-Master Key: A Key which opens all guest room doors which are not double locked.
+Master Key: A Key that opens all guest room doors that are not double locked.

-Grand Master / Emergency Key: A Key which opens all guest rooms and doors even when they are double locked.
+Grand Master / Emergency Key: A Key that opens all guest rooms and doors even when they are double locked.

-Guest room key: A Key which opens on one guest room when it is not double locked.
+Guest room key: A Key that opens one guest room when it is not double locked.

 Room inspection: A detailed process in which guest rooms are systematically checked for cleanliness and maintenance needs.